 Tragically 51 of the 62 officers were wearing traditional soft body armor when murdered.
 Soft body armor is specifically designed to stop handgun bullets, and not rifle bullets.
 The types of bullets stopped (like rifle plates) depends on the level of protection desired.
 Unfortunately, most agencies choose one of the cheapest options (Level IIA), which only protects officers from lower velocity 9mm and .40 S&W rounds.
 Only a few agencies provide Level II soft body armor capable of stopping faster 9mm, or .357 magnum rounds, and even less offer Level IIIA protection from .44 magnum rounds.
 It is not clear from the report if the wounds sustained by the murdered officers were outside of their armor, or if the armor failed to defeat the rounds used against them.

-EDITOR’S NOTE: BlueSheepdog are adamant and vocal proponents of officers wearing their body armor at all times when engaged in police duties.
-This stance includes anytime an officer is in public, whether they are performing enforcement or public service duties or not.
+EDITOR’S NOTE: BlueSheepdog is adamant and a vocal proponent of officers wearing their body armor at all times when engaged in police duties.
+This stance includes any time an officer is in public, whether they are performing enforcement or public service duties or not.
 As the FBI report shows, 11 officers died without wearing body armor.
-In the 21st century this is frankly unacceptable.
+In the 21st century, this is unacceptable.
 WEAR YOUR ARMOR!

-The need for rifle-graded ballistic armor is unfortunately a reality of modern law enforcement.
-Though it would be impractical and cumbersome for officers to wear plate carriers as a standard armor selection, having the ability to don the extra coverage in a a short amount of time is critical.
+The need for rifle-graded ballistic armor is, unfortunately, a reality of modern law enforcement.
+Though it would be impractical and cumbersome for officers to wear plate carriers as a standard armor selection, having the ability to don the extra coverage in a short amount of time is critical.
 Having plate carriers stowed and ready for use in the patrol car should be the goal of every major law enforcement agency.

 RMA Armament offers high quality and reduced weight rifle-grade protection at affordable costs.
 Their staff is friendly and helpful, and they make their plates right here in the United States.
 There are many very good and capable rifle-grade ballistic plates available on the market.
 BlueSheepdog recommends RMA Armament ballistic plates to our readers with the understanding we recognize there are other options just as viable.